Halo 👋, selamat datang di Nakamura Study Japan! Ada yang bisa saya bantu hari ini?

 No criminal record

-Participants in our caregiving program will undergo document screening and an initial interview with Nakamura Study Japan.
+Participants in our construction program will undergo document screening and an initial interview with Nakamura Study Japan.
 Once they pass, they will proceed to a final interview with one of our Japanese partner companies.
 Successful candidates will receive a job offer before beginning their preparatory training.

 – Japanese language classes aiming for JFT-Basic A2 or JLPT N4 level.

 After completing training and passing all required exams, participants will prepare for departure.
-We assist with job matchings, visa applications, provide pre-departure orientations, and help arrange accommodation in Japan.
+We assist with job matching, visa applications, provide pre-departure orientations, and help arrange accommodation in Japan.
 Upon arrival, our partner companies and local support networks will guide and assist them in adapting smoothly to their new workplace and life in Japan.

 Language Preparation (9 months):